chicks-net/fini-dnet-proxy/manual.md

 sliding-average window.
 The default is 300 (5 minutes).
 Valid range is between 1 minute and 30 minutes.
 This option is added for people who desperately need a window bigger than 1 week.
-Be aware that changing the defaults of "timeaverage" and "timeavgchunks" is not recommended.
+Be aware that changing the defaults of `timeaverage` and `timeavgchunks` is not recommended.
 Too high values can lead to an increase in resources needed to track the stats.